Sub-Region: Southern California Coastal, Inland

 What group or kind of person do you think would benefit most from the advice you can give on gardening?

 Would you like to participate, or can you recommend someone who you think should?
-We're always looking for more expert gardeners to tell about their philosophies and give their plant recommendations contact us and we'll get started (it's easy and a great way to promote yourself).
+We're always looking for more expert gardeners to tell about their philosophies and give their plant recommendations contact us and we'll get started.